The Truth About Antioxidants

 Kinda lame if you ask me…but I digress.

-Anyways, antioxidants are in your food and they are your soldiers to combat this oxidation.
+Anyways, antioxidants like andrographis are in your food and they are your soldiers to combat this oxidation.
 But, they are not down to hang around forever (the one time you probably want a level 9 clinger here).

 There are literally enough different antioxidants to keep me talking for days, but I’d like to highlight some that I feel are worthwhile.